whiprandolph/bestseller/Part 1 - This Is Who We Really Are/04 - Pervasive Generosity is Normal.md

 In unhealthy human cultures, one person or a few people rule over everyone else.
 Whether the rulers are kings, billionaires, imams, priests, prime ministers, or presidents, they impose laws that everyone else must follow or face severe punishment.
 The rulers choose how to enforce the law, and forbid everybody else from taking initiative to hold misbehaving people accountable.

 Another way of putting it is this: in unhealthy cultures, a small number of people trap a large number in exploitative relationships.
 Rulers use all manner of tricks, traps, and childhood training to convince everyone to remain obedient.
-Many of these techniques are reviewed briefly in this book, and they are covered in greater detail in the free book _One Disease One Cure_ by the same author.
+Many of these abusive techniques are reviewed briefly in this book, and they are covered in greater detail in the free book _One Disease One Cure_ by the same author.

 Other names for an unhealthy culture include "authoritarian culture," "unfree culture," "low-accountability culture" and "abusive culture."